Nikunj-Sahani/Cyber_Security_Prep_v.2/Day - 02/README.md

 ### **4 - Bit**
   We define using 4 - bit
-  - How many Numbers can create using 4 - bit.
+  - How many Numbers can create using 4 - bit ?
-  > -
+  - **We can create 16 numbers using 4 - bits**

   ### **3 - Bit**
   We define using 2 - bit